Ramification in Division Fields and Sporadic Points on Modular Curves: Acknowledgments

 \section{Acknowledgments}

-The author would like to thank \'{A}lvaro Lozano-Robledo for the helpful correspondence, Katherine Stange for the advice, direction, and patience, and Alex Braat for discovering a false claim in an earlier version of this paper.
-The author is also indebted to David Grant for kindly pointing out \cite{BoxallGrant} and for suggesting more focus on the formal group.
+The author would like to thank \'{A}lvaro Lozano-Robledo for the helpful correspondence and discussions, Katherine Stange for the advice and direction, and Alex Braat for discovering a false claim in an earlier version of this paper.
+The author is also indebted to David Grant for the insightful conversations and suggestions.
 This research was partially supported by NSF-CAREER CNS-1652238 under the supervision of PI Dr. Katherine E. Stange.